UDST/pandana/docs/source/installation.rst

 Multithreading
 ------------------------------

-You can check how many threads Pandana is able to use on your machine by running the ``examples/simple_example.py`` script, or ``python tests/check_openmp.py``, which fails if fewer than two threads are available.
+You can check how many threads Pandana is able to use on your machine by running the ``examples/simple_example.py`` script from a source checkout, or ``python tests/check_openmp.py``, which fails if fewer than two threads are available.